 Born in Bellefonte, Pennsylvania, before the county hospital moved to State College, Rick attended public schools in State College, and afterward the University of Virginia, where he earned a bachelor’s degree from the School of Architecture in 1979.

 After college he toiled away in the insurance business and pursued professional education, earning a Chartered Property and Casualty Underwriter designation in 1986.
 He completed the Pennsylvania Rural-Urban Leadership Program in 2013.

 In addition to serving as a long-time Festival volunteer, he has volunteered for many community organizations.
 He has served on many committees and boards including the board of the Art Alliance of Central Pennsylvania, the State College Board of Health, the Board of Deacons of State College Presbyterian Church, the Community Advisory Board for Penn State’s Center for the Performing Arts, and the State College Historic Resources Commission.
-He currently serves as a member of the State College Design Review Board.
+He currently serves as the chair of the State College Design Review Board.

 You can read about Rick’s adventures as a doofus hipster-wannabe at his blog, The Wandering Wahoo.

 Carol Baney has been with the Festival for nearly twenty years.
 She is a native of Bellefonte, Pennsylvania.
 After attending public school in Bellefonte, she received an associate in arts degree from the Hagerstown Business College in Maryland.
 She has continued her post-college education and earned an associate in liberal arts degree from Penn State in 2009.

 Prior to joining the Festival, Carol worked at the Washington Hospital Center for twelve years as a medical assistant for the chairman of the Department of Orthopedics, and also in the Office of Public Affairs and Marketing.
 Carol notes that the stress levels of the Festival do not compare to those of a large urban hospital.